arvindvenkatadri/R-for-Artists-and-Designers/content/post/02-working-in-r/index.markdown

 ---
-title: 'Lab 01'
-subtitle: 'Nathan’s Hot-Dog Eating Contest'
-summary: Nathan’s Hot-Dog Eating Contest
+title: 'Lab-02: To R is Human'
+subtitle: 'Getting started with Data in R'
+summary: 'Getting started with Data in R'
-date: "2018-04-09T00:00:00Z"
+date: "2021-07-07T00:00:00Z"
 featured: false
 draft: false
+weight: 3

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.